 Right to be identified as author or director.
+80. (1) The author of a copyright literary, dramatic, musical or artistic work, and the director of a copyright film, has the right to be identified as the author or director of the work in the circumstances mentioned in this section; but the right is not infringed unless it has been asserted in accordance with section 81.

-- 80. (1) The author of a copyright literary, dramatic, musical or artistic work, and the director of a copyright film, has the right to be identified as the author or director of the work in the circumstances mentioned in this section; but the right is not infringed unless it has been asserted in accordance with section 81. - (2) The author of a literary work, other than words intended to be sung or spoken with music, or a dramatic work has the right to be identified whenever - (a) the work is published commercially, performed in public, broadcast or included in a cable programme service; or - (b) copies of a film or sound recording including the work are issued to the public, and that right includes the right to be identified, whenever any of those events occur in relation to an adaptation of the work, as the author of the work from which the adaptation was made.
+Provision of sub-titled copies of broadcast or cable programme.
+(2) The author of a literary work, other than words intended to be sung or spoken with music, or a dramatic work has the right to be identified whenever - and that right includes the right to be identified, whenever any of those events occur in relation to an adaptation of the work, as the author of the work from which the adaptation was made.